ctelfer/onics/README.txt

      2) Change to the catlib directory and type: make

-     3) Change to the onics directory and type make
+     3) Change to the onics directory and type: make

-     4) To build platform specific tools: cd src make pcap       # if libpcap is installed make cfglinux   # if running on linux make platform   # if on a supported platform (linux only for now)
+     4) To install run:
+       sudo make install

   This will:
    * build the tools
    * build test programs (under tests/bin)
    * run regression tests
+   * install the programs and manpages in /usr/local

-  The tools themselves go in bin/.
+  The program binaries are in bin/.
 There are also scripts in the scripts/ directory that use the tools in bin/.
+The manpages are in doc/.

 Examples:

   # convert a pcap file to xpkt format
-  pcapin PCAPFILE > XPKTFILE
+  pc2xpkt PCAPFILE XPKTFILE

   # Read from an interface using libpcap and dump to an xpkt file
-  pcapin -i INTERFACE > xpkt file
+  pktin INTERFACE XPKTFILE

   # dump a pcap file to a hex format for reading
   pcapin PCAPFILE | x2hpkt | less

   # convert xpkt to hexpkt
-  x2hpkt < INXPKT > OUTHEXPKT
+  x2hpkt INXPKT OUTHEXPKT

   # convert hexpkt to xpkt
-  x2hpkt < INHEXPKT > OUTXPKT
+  h2xpkt INHEXPKT OUTXPKT

   # Join two xpkt files into one.  (note: you can't do this with pcap
   # files, but can with xpkt)